 My research concerns art practice in the postcolonial world, and the forms of critique it can generate, at an intellectual or political limit, and in interaction with religious traditions and other traditions of representation.
+I am interested in how intellectual or artistic traditions from the past are re-encountered, and in particular how concepts from theological traditions are recuperated or re-activated in secular modernity.

 “Memories of an Origin: Yahya al-Wasiti’s Illustrations of the Maqamat of Hariri and the Modern Art of Baghdad,” Muqarnas: An Annual on the Visual Cultures of the Islamic World No. 35, 2018.